milosob/lgg/README.md

 Features:

-- Supports multiple inputs and outputs at the same time.
+- Supports multiple outputs at the same time.
-- Based on the user implementation of the record, that fulfills type contract. enforced by concepts.
+- Focused around record type implementation, that fulfills type contract, enforced by concepts.
-- User defined formatting.
-- User defined, both static and dynamic filtering.
+- User defined formatting and filtering.
-- Easy extensible by callbacks.
+- Extensible by callbacks.
 - Ability to provide custom log rotation, retention logic and more.

 ### Usage